 Update TeXworks

-By default, APT installations update automatically with your system packages.
-However, to check for updates manually:
+APT installations (Methods 1 and 2) update automatically with your system packages.
+To check for updates manually:

 sudo apt update && sudo apt upgrade